binipringle/contracts/_texts/0-outline.md

 This is where I'll write something about this.

-## IIa The Objective Theory of Interpretation
+## IIa Objective theory of interpretation

 **Embry v.
 Hargadine, McKittrick Dry Goods Co.**